Foreign involvement in the Yemeni civil war (2014–present): United Kingdom

 Angus Robertson, the SNP's Parliamentary Group Leader, said David Cameron should admit to British involvement in Saudi Arabia's war in Yemen: "Isn't it time for the Prime Minister to admit that Britain is effectively taking part in a war in Yemen that is costing thousands of civilians lives and he has not sought parliamentary approval to do this?"
 A few months later, leading American security expert Bruce Riedel noted: "If the United States and the United Kingdom, tonight, told King Salman [of Saudi Arabia] 'this war has to end,' it would end tomorrow.
 The Royal Saudi Air Force cannot operate without American and British support."

-As well as supplying materiel and targeting support for the bombing of Yemen, the UK has assisted the coalition diplomatically.
-For example, the UK response, provided by Middle East Minister Tobias Ellwood, to the leaked report of a UN panel in January 2016, which documented more than one hundred instances of coalition air strikes that had violated international law, was to say that the Saudis had made "mistakes" and claim that other cases may have been "fabricated" by the Houthis.
+In January 2016, Tobias Ellwood, the Minister for the Middle East, claimed in the House of Commons that evidence of attacks on Yemeni civilians by Saudi Arabian forces may have been fabricated by the "media savvy" Houthis.
+Ellwood made the claim as he answered questions about a leaked UN report which suggested that Saudi-led Coalition forces have specifically targeted civilians during their campaign in Yemen.
+Ellwood stated he took the report's allegations "very seriously", but noted its authors had never personally visited Yemen in person and suggested that the evidence of possible Coalition attacks on civilians was based largely on "hearsay" and satellite photographs.

 Theresa May succeeded David Cameron as prime minister in July 2016, but maintained her predecessor's policy because, she claimed, close ties with the Saudis "keep people on the streets of Britain safe".
 In September 2016, her foreign minister, Boris Johnson, refused to block UK arms sales to Saudi Arabia, saying there remained no clear evidence of breaches of international humanitarian law by Saudi Arabia in the war in Yemen, and that it would be best for Saudi Arabia to investigate itself.
 Amid reports from Yemen of famine conditions and "emaciated children [...] fighting for their lives", CAAT observed that the notion of self-investigation would rightly never pass muster if it were proposed for Russia's bombing in support of Assad in Syria.
 Indeed, in October 2016, Boris Johnson commended the notion of referring allegations of Russian and Russian-backed war crimes to the International Court of Justice.
 The previous month, Johnson had rejected a proposal for the UN Human Rights Council to conduct an inquiry into the war in Yemen.
-Furthermore, Britain blocked such an inquiry from taking place.
-Foreign Office lawyer and whistleblower Molly Mulready claimed that Johnson was uninterested and "joked around" when briefed about war crimes committed with British weapons.
+The UK government was accused by human rights groups of blocking such an inquiry from taking place.
+Foreign Office lawyer and whistleblower Molly Mulready claimed that Johnson was uninterested and "joked around" when briefed about Coalition war crimes allegedly committed using UK-made weapons.
+In October 2016, it was reported that the United Kingdom was providing instruction to pilots of the Royal Saudi Air Force, both in the UK and in Saudi Arabia.